volks73/panser/README.md

 ## License ##

-See the LICENSE file for a information about licensing and copyright.
+See the LICENSE file for more information about licensing and copyright.

 ## Contributors ##